abhishekmishra/litpd/litpd.md

 ## Filter Program - mdtangle.lua

+The `mdtangle.lua` program is a [pandoc lua filter][7].
+A pandoc filter is a program which is executed by the pandoc program during its filtration phase.
+The filter has access to the abstract syntax tree (AST) of the input document.
+The access to the AST of the input document provides the filter program the ability to implement transformations of the input document, or add functionality to the document generation process that is not part of the standard pandoc processing.

+The `mdtangle.lua` filter is only interested in the `CodeBlock` section of the AST which represents the code sections of the input markdown document.
+The program registers itself to read all the `CodeBlock` sections.
+When a new code block occurs, the filter program notes down its attribute named `code_file`.
+If such an attribute exists then the code inside the `CodeBlock` is written to the file at `code_file` in append mode.

+Thus the effect of the filter is to take the code blocks from the literate program and write them in their own target files.

+Lets now look at the various parts of the program.

+### Program Header

 ```lua {code_file="mdtangle.lua"}
 --- md-tangle.lua - Lua filter for pandoc to tangle code blocks into one or more
 -- files.